 - 3.1 These Rules apply to all contracts for works or the supply of goods or services to North Hertfordshire District Council save as set out in rule 3.4. - 3.2 You must not enter into any contract until all necessary approvals, sanctions and consents have been obtained and ensured these Rules have been followed. - 3.3 No tender or quotation may be accepted unless the necessary approval, sanction and consent have been obtained. - 3.4 These Rules apply to all contracts with third parties and all sub-contracts where the Council nominates a sub-contractor or supplier, or where we appoint a consultant (refer to Part H) to act on behalf of the Council.
 They also apply, in appropriate circumstances, to the sale of assets, goods or services by the Council.
-They do not apply to: - contracts of employment - purchases made at public auction - contracts with other local authorities or Central Government (this can refer to collaborative working such as consortia arrangements, where the Procurement rules of the lead authority apply) - contracts which are exempt under the Public Contracts Regulations 2015 - 3.5 There are particular requirements in relation to the appointment of Consultants, (Part H Appointment of Consultants) and transactions involving land, - 3.6 Part I Land Transactions. - 3.7 These Rules are made up of two intersecting sets of rules: WTO GPA and UK public procurement law; and competition law; and the Council Constitution.
+They do not apply to: - contracts of employment - purchases made at public auction - contracts with other local authorities or Central Government (this can refer to collaborative working such as consortia arrangements, where the Procurement rules of the lead authority apply) - contracts which are exempt under the Public Contracts Regulations 2015 - 3.5 There are particular requirements in relation to the appointment of consultants, (Part H Appointment of Consultants) and transactions involving land, ( 3.6 - 3.7 Part I Land Transactions). - 3.8 These Rules are made up of two intersecting sets of rules: EU and UK public procurement law; and competition law; and the Council Constitution.
 The Council Constitution applies to procurements of any value and has four levels depending on the Contract Value.
-UK public procurement law applies in addition to the Council Constitution in relation to procurements above the WTO GPA Threshold. - 3.8 The principles of the Public Services (Social Value) Act 2012 will be applied to all relevant procurements and contract management required by the legislation and in any event will be applied to all procurement contracts above the WTO GPA threshold including capital works and goods supply.
-Additionally a "go local" policy applies to all contracts valued below £100,000, to first attempt to locate those goods, services or works from a supplier located within the North Herts Council geographical area.
-Advice on these policies and the toolkits available to assist you should be sought from Legal. - 3.9 These Rules will be reviewed regularly.
-Responsibility for this lies with the Service Director: Resources (or relevant delegated officer) in consultation with the Monitoring Officer and the Contracts and Procurement Group. - 3.10 These Rules do not apply to Concession Contracts (see Glossary of Terms in section 34).
+EU and UK public procurement law applies in addition to the Council Constitution in relation to procurements above the EU Threshold. - 3.9 The principles of the Public Services (Social Value) Act 2012 will be applied to all relevant procurements and contract management required by the legislation and in any event will be applied to all procurement contracts above the EU threshold including capital works and goods supply.
+Additionally a "go local" policy applies to all contracts valued below £50,000, to first attempt to locate those goods, services or works from a supplier located within the North Herts District Council geographical area.
+Advice on these policies and the toolkits available to assist you should be sought from Legal. - 3.10 These Rules will be reviewed regularly.
+Responsibility for this lies with the Service Director: Legal and Community (or relevant delegated officer) in consultation with the Contracts and Procurement Group.
+The Legal and Community Directorate includes both Legal and Procurement Officers. - 3.11 These Rules do not apply to Concession Contracts (see Glossary of Terms in section 34).
 For Concession Contracts equal to or greater than the sum specified in Article 8(1) of the Concessions Directive, please follow the processes set out in the Concession Contracts Regulations 2016.
-For Concession Contracts below the thresholds specified in Article 8(1) of the Concession Contracts Regulations 2016 you must use a fair tendering process ensuring the key treaty principles of Equal Treatment and Transparency are adhered to.
+Seek advice from Legal.